 Note that the free plan is limited and most of the tools you’ll be able to use are related to Twitter (schedule Tweets, track keywords, manage multiple Twitter accounts, shorten URLs).

-TailWind is primarily for Instagram and Pinterest, which are two social media platforms that tend to be underrepresented in social media software.
-What’s also nice about these specialties is that it means TailWind is specifically designed for visuals and graphics, as opposed to text-heavy posts.
+TailWind is primarily for Instagram and Pinterest social channels, which are two social media platforms that tend to be underrepresented in social media software.
+What’s also nice about these specialties is that it means TailWind is specifically designed for visuals and graphics, as opposed to text-heavy posts (both for distribution and actively building Instagram followers and Pinterest social media campaigns).

 Photo courtesy of BloggingWizard.com

 TailWind can be used as a browser extension and a mobile app, so installation and setup is virtual non-existent.
-The tool caters specifically to small and medium-size businesses, as opposed to large businesses and enterprises.
+The tool caters specifically to small and medium-size businesses as a media analytics and media marketing tool, as opposed to large businesses and enterprises.

 TweetDeck is owned by Twitter, so it’s safe to assume that it integrates perfectly with the social platform.
 TweetDeck is free and it lets you post Tweets and track your conversations, hashtags, replies and more.